thindil/steamsky/bin/doc/MODDING.md

 ## Items types

 ### General informations
-- Open file *game.dat* in *data* directory.
+- Open file *game.dat* in *data* directory or better, create new file in modifications directory.
+New file must start with tag `data`.
 Each item type is one line entry with tag `itemtype`.

 ### Changing existing items types
-- To change name of existing item type, edit `value` attribute for selected type.
+- If editing *game.dat* file: To change name of existing item type, edit `value` attribute for selected type.
+- If editing own file: need to remove first selected item type then add new.
 - After change of Item Type don't forget to do proper changes in other data files (like items or recipes) and in this same file if item type was used in one of below settings.

 ### Adding new items types
 - To add new item type, just append new line with tag `itemtype` and it name as `value` attribute.
+Same for editing *game.dat* file and own file.
 - Each new ammunition type must starts with `Ammo` (example: *Ammo150*).
 - Ammunition for harpoon guns must be named `Harpoon`.

 ### Removing item types
-- Just remove line with tag `itemtype` and selected item type name as `value` attribute.
+- If editing *game.dat* file: Just remove line with tag `itemtype` and selected item type name as `value` attribute.
+- If editing own file: append new line with tag `remove` which have attribute `name` set to `itemtype` and value with name of item type which will be removed.
 - After delete of Item Type don't forget to do proper changes in other data files (like items or recipes) and in this same file if item type was used in one of below settings.

-## Repair tools type
-To change which item type is used for repair/upgrading tools, open file *game.dat* in *data* directory and edit `value` attribue of tag `repairtools`.
-Value must be existing item type.

-## Cleaning tools type
-To change which item type is used for cleaning ship, open file *game.dat* in *data* directory and edit `value` attribute of tag `cleaningrools`.
-Value must be existing item type.

-## Alchemy tools type
-To change which item type is used for deconstruct items, open file *game.dat* in *data* directory and edit `value` attribute of tag `alchemytools`.
-Value must be existing item type.

-## Corpse index
-To change which item is used as a body for dead, open file *game.dat* in *data* directory and edit `value` attribute of tag `corpseindex`.
-Value must be existing item index from any items file from *data/items* directory.

-## Mission items type
-To change which item type is used for delivery missions, open file *game.dat* in *data* directory and edit `value` attribute of tag `missionitemstype`.
-Value must be existing item type.

-## Fuel item type
-To change which item type is used as a fuel for ship, open file *game.dat* in *data* directory and edit `value` attribute of tag `fueltype`.
-Value must be existing item type.

-## Money index
-To change which item is used as a money, open file *game.dat* in *data* directory and edit `value` attribute of tag `moneyindex`.
-Value must be existing item index from any items file from *data/items* directory.

-## Traders ships name
-To change which word in ship names is used to determine trader ship (needed for friendly trader random event), open file *game.dat* in *data* directory and edit `value` attribute for tag `tradersname`.
-Value can be any single word (but this word must be in trader ships names).

 ## Characters attributes

 ### General informations
 - To add/remove/change characters attributes, open file *game.dat* in
-  *data* directory.
+  *data* directory or better, create new file in modifications directory.
+New file must starts with `data` tag.
 - Each attribute starts with tag `attribute`.
 Attribute `name` is name of selected attribute.
 Value between `attribute` tags is description of attribute.
 Example *<attribute name="Dexterity">Nimbleness of character, used in many crafts</attrbute>*.
+- After change/remove attribute, don't forget to made proper changes in game data.

 ### Changing existing attribute
-- After change attribute name, don't forget to made proper changes in this same data file (if needed).
+- If editing *game.dat* file: just change selected value of attribute.
+- If editing own file: need to remove first selected attribute then add new.
 - To edit attribute name, just edit value of attribute `name`.
 - To change attribute description, just edit text between `attribute` tags.

 ### Adding new attribute
 - To add new attribute, just append new line with tag `attribute` with it name as attribute `name` and description between tags `attribute`.
+Same for *game.dat* file and own file.

+### Removing existing attribute
+- In *game.dat* file: Just delete selected attribute entry.
+- In own file: Append new line with tag `remove` which have attribute `name` set to `attribute` and value with name of attribute which will be removed.

 ## Skills

 ### General informations
-- Open file *game.dat* in *data* directory to add/remove/change skills.
+- Open file *game.dat* in *data* directory to add/remove/change skills, or better, create new file in modifications directory.
 - Each skill starts with tag `skill`.
 Attribute `name` is name of selected skill, attribute `attribute` is name of character attribute (must be defined ealier in this same file).
 Value between `skills` tags is description of skill.
 Example: *<skill name="Gunnery" attribute="Dexterity">Used by gunners, determine chance to hit enemy in ship combat.</skill>*.
+- After change/remove skill, you been need to made proper changes in other game data files (recipes, items and this same file) if needed.

 ### Changing existing skills
-- After change skill name, you been need to made proper changes in other game data files (recipes, items and this same file) if needed.
+- If editing *game.dat* file: just change selected value of skill.
+- If editing own file: need to remove first selected skill then add new.
 - To change skill name, just edit value of `name` attribute of selected skill.
 - To change assigned attribute to selected skill enter new name in attribute `attribute`.
 Name must be existing attribute name, defined ealier in this